Lara Trump says she thinks GOP voters would like to see RNC pay Donald Trump's legal fees - ExBulletin

 Those causes were the election of President Trump in November, increasing the Republican majority in the House with Patriots, America First candidates and regaining control of the Senate, she said.

-Current chairwoman Ronna McDaniel privately agreed that no changes would take place until after South Carolina's primaries conclude Saturday, and the RNC is not expected to formalize the changes until its meeting later in the spring.
+Current chairwoman Ronna McDaniel has privately agreed that no changes will take place before South Carolina's primary on Saturday, and the RNC is not expected to formalize the changes until its meeting later in the spring.

-Although McDaniel herself was chosen by Donald Trump to run the party's political machine, the former president had become frustrated with her as some of his allies complained about the party's losses in recent elections, the party's finances and the perception that the party had not succeeded. enough to focus on voter fraud, which Trump blamed for his 2020 election defeat.
-This is despite his own Justice Department saying there was no evidence of widespread fraud and that the Trump's team lost more than 50 lawsuits during the election.
+Even though McDaniel herself had been chosen by Donald Trump to run the party's political machine, the former president had grown frustrated with her as some of his allies complained about the party's losses in recent elections, its finances and the impression that the party had not succeeded. enough to focus on voter fraud, which Trump blamed for his 2020 election defeat.
+This is despite the fact that his own Justice Department has said there is no evidence of widespread fraud and that the Trump's team lost more than 50 lawsuits during the election.

 The proposed leadership change also raises questions about how an emboldened Trump would pressure the party.
 Trump is already getting involved in down-ballot Republican primaries for the House, Senate and other offices and has supported Republican opponents he views as disloyal.